 EMX's program in Norway is focused on the Burfjord and Tynset properties.
 Burfjord contains IOCG-type targets in northern Norway, and Tynset contains a greater than 30 kilometer trend of VMS-style mineralization near the historic Røros mining district in southern Norway.
-EMX continued to assess additional project areas in Norway for acquisition during Q1.
+At Burfjord, EMX applied for access permits in anticipation of field work to be conducted in Q3.